 Growing coral pea vines (Hardenbergia violacea) are native to Australia and are also known as false sarsaparilla or purple coral pea.
 A member of the Fabaceae family, Hardenbergia coral pea information includes three species in Australia with a growth area covering from Queensland to Tasmania.
 A member of the pea flower subfamily in the legume family, Hardenbergia coral pea was named after Franziska Countess von Hardenberg, a 19th century botanist.

-The moderately growing Hardenbergia coral pea vine is a perennial attaining lengths of up to 50 feet and is used in the home landscape as a climbing accent grown on trellis, houses or walls.
+The moderately growing Hardenbergia coral pea vine is a perennial attaining lengths of up to 50 feet (15 m.) and is used in the home landscape as a climbing accent grown on trellis, houses, or walls.
 Nectar from the blooming vine attracts bees and is a valuable food source during the late winter to early spring when food is still scarce.

 How to Grow Hardenbergia Coral Pea

 So, how to grow Hardenbergia coral pea?
 Coral pea vine thrives in sunny to semi shaded positions in well drained soil.
-Although it tolerates some frost, it prefers more temperate temperatures and will do well in USDA zones 9-11 with protection from frost; damage to the plant will occur if temps fall below 24 F. (-4 C.).
+Although it tolerates some frost, it prefers more temperate temperatures and will do well in USDA zones 9 through 11 with protection from frost; damage to the plant will occur if temps fall below 24 degrees F. (-4 C.).

 Other information on coral pea care is to plant in an area with western sun exposure (partial sun-light shade).
 Although it will stand full sun and flowers most profusely in it, coral pea prefers cooler areas and it will burn if planted in full sun surrounded by reflective concrete or asphalt.